1.0 Introduction

 The Helm chart location and configuration values are provided below.
 For the latest available versions of the Fortanix Armor Kubernetes Operator Helm Chart, click here.

-The following variables need to be set to install Fortanix Armor Kubernetes Operator:
+The following environment variables need to be set to install Fortanix Armor Kubernetes Operator:

 export REGISTRY_USERNAME="my_username" #replace export REGISTRY_PASSWORD="password" #replace export OPERATOR_NAMESPACE="armor" export VERSION_TO_DEPLOY="1.0.404" #replace with fortanix provided version export REGISTRY_URL="cr.download.fortanix.com"Where,